10 Best Communication Services Moat Stocks for January 2026

 Risk Factors

-- Regulatory scrutiny on data privacy and market practices
+- Regulatory pressure on data privacy and content moderation practices

 Stock #4: Netflix, Inc. (NFLX)